 In 2019, #UKCharityWeek joined forces with the proactive Bishops Stortford organisation, TheGivingMachine as they became the new Main Sponsor of the campaign.

 Proud to Support

 As 2019 went on we saw many new ambassadors and supporters getting behind the campaign.

 In early September, the first-ever Charity of the Year was named from the list of Official Partner Charities at the Charity Today Awards celebratory event.
 London-based Noah’s Ark Children’s Hospice was the lucky first recipients of this newly formatted national award.

 In late October, the campaign established its very own website www.ukcharityweek.co.uk

-A new addition to the daily themes began to come together for 2019. #Give5Day is to be launched as part of the campaign’s partnership with TheGivingMachine.
-This will always take place on the Tuesday of each campaign.
-More details are set to be published in the coming weeks.
+A new addition to the daily themes began to come together for 2019. #Give5Day launched as part of the campaign’s partnership with TheGivingMachine.
+This takes place on the Tuesday of each campaign.

 Details to be confirmed.